mhalber/Lines/README.md

 ## Lines

-This repository explores efficient ways of rendering wide lines using opengl
+This repository explores different ways of rendering wide lines using opengl